Jordyn Wieber: UCLA: 2016–2019

-Arkansas: 2019–present
+Arkansas: 2019–2026

 On April 24, 2019, Wieber became the head coach for the Arkansas Razorbacks gymnastics program, the first Olympic champion gymnast to take the helm of a collegiate women's gymnastics program.
 At the age of 23, Wieber was the youngest NCAA gymnastics head coach.
-Her first home meet saw a then-record crowd of 6,714 in a loss against Denver.
+Her first home meet saw a then-record crowd of 6,714 in a loss against the Denver Pioneers.
 Her first season as a head coach was cut short due to the COVID-19 pandemic, but Arkansas ended the year ranked ninth in the NCAA.

 In the 2021 season, Arkansas qualified to compete in the evening session of the SEC Championships for the first time, finishing in seventh place.
 Their season ended at the NCAA Regional Finals.
 The gymnastics team competed in Bud Walton Arena for the first time in the 2022 season and set a new attendance record of 10,345.
 That year, the team finished sixth at the SEC Championships and advanced to the NCAA Regional Finals.
 The team once again set an attendance record in Bud Walton Arena in 2023 with 11,031 fans.
 At the conclusion of the 2023 season, Wieber received a contract extension through 2028.

-During the 2024 season, Arkansas set a new program record team score of 198.100 in a win against Nebraska.
+During the 2024 season, Arkansas set a new program record team score of 198.100 in a win against the Nebraska Cornhuskers.
 Arkansas then hosted the NCAA Regionals and advanced to the NCAA Championships for the first time since 2018.
 There, they finished in seventh place, marking the program's highest finish since 2012.

-During the 2025 season Arkansas beat the reigning NCAA champions, the No. 2 ranked LSU Tigers.
+During the 2025 season, Arkansas beat the reigning NCAA champions, the No. 2 ranked LSU Tigers.
 This upset was the biggest of Wieber's coaching era and the highest-ranked since Arkansas took down the No. 1 Florida Gators in 2011.
-Two weeks later Wieber led the Razorbacks to another upset, this time taking down the newly ranked No. 2 Florida Gators.
+Two weeks later, Wieber led the Razorbacks to another upset, this time taking down the newly ranked No. 2 Florida Gators.

+At the conclusion of the 2026 season, Wieber announced that she was stepping down as head coach in order "to focus on [her] family and other passions".